daviddwlee84/MachineLearningPractice/Notes/Math/Calculus/MultivariableDeratives.md

 ### Constrained Optimization

-Maximize a multi-variable function with a constraint
+Maximize a multi-variable function with a constraint

 **Example**: